Hamlabs/ArcticTracker-ESP32/README.md

 ## Implementation status

 It is implemented in C and based on the ESP-IDF which again is based on FreeRTOS.
 It is fairly complete now.
 The following is implemented :

 * Command shell running on a serial port (USB).
 This allows settings of various parameters, using persistent storage (flash).
-* REST API (for settings)
+* Webserver/REST API.
 * Internetworking using WIFI.
 Automatically connect to access points available.
 User can set up an ordered list of APs to try.
 It can also function as its own access point.
-* Webserver.
-Used for setup.
-* Interface with GPS.
+* Interface with GPS for position and time.
 * OLED display, status screens and menu.
 Use button to operate.
 * Controlling radio.
 * Sending APRS packets.
 Tracking, smart beaconing.